Élie Chouraqui

 Élie Chouraqui (born 3 July 1950) is a French film director, scriptwriter, and comic book writer.
 His 1996 film Les menteurs was entered into the 46th Berlin International Film Festival.

 He made several films with Anouk Aimée.

+He ran his own production company named 7 Films Cinéma, aka Sept Films Cinéma.

 In his younger days he was a volleyball enthusiast and was captain of the French Volleyball team at the European and World championships winning 112 caps.
 He commentated on volleyball from French Television at the 2016 Rio Olympics.